Next: About this document ...

 respectively.
 Since the generated processes are homogeneous, the inter-arrival

-time distribution is exponential with parameter .
-The histograms
+time distribution is exponential with parameter

 of inter-arrival times corresponding to the three methods are also given below.